 Cooling Tower Efficiency: Formula, Psychrometric Principles, and Real-World Optimization

-Cooling towers are the unsung workhorses of industrial plants.
-They reject gigawatts of waste heat daily — from chemical reactors, gas turbines, and HVAC systems — using nothing but air and water.
+Cooling towers are the unsung workhorses of industrial plants, daily rejecting gigawatts of waste heat generated by chemical reactors, gas turbines, and HVAC systems, using nothing but air and water.

 Yet, 90% of operators cannot answer: